What Is Bridge?

 The drainage structure which facilitates a communication route for carrying road or railway traffic across an obstruction or depression with or without water is called a bridge.

-The route of communication may be railway, roadway, cycle track, foothpath, or a combination of both of them, and the obstruction may be in the form of a river, stream, valley, channel, road, railway track etc.
+The route of communication may be a railway, roadway, cycle track, footpath, or a combination of both of them, and the obstruction may be in the form of a river, stream, valley, channel, road, railway track, etc.

-Bridge having total span length greater than 6m & less than 60m.
+The bridge has a total span length greater than 6m & less than 60m is known as minor bridge.

 Long Span Bridge:

-Major Bridge having the main span length more than 120m.
+Long span bridge has a main span length of more than 120m.

-These are permanent drainage structures which are mainly constructed to carry roadway or railway track over small streams or canals.
+Drainage structures like culverts are used on highways, streets, and railways to transfer unwanted water from the road.
+Culverts are permanent drainage structures which are mainly constructed over small streams or canals.

 Difference Between Bridge And Culvert:

-1. Bridge is constructed to allow the easy passage of traffic or community whereas culvert is made for the passage of water.
+1. Bridge is constructed to allow the easy passage of traffic or community, whereas a culvert is made for the passage of water.

 2. The length of a bridge is always more than 6 m, but the length of a culvert is 6 m or less than 6 m.

-4. Culvert is usually rectangular or circular in cross-section, having roof, walls and a floor.
+4. Culvert is usually rectangular or circular in cross-section, having a roof, walls, and a floor.
+The bridge sits on the foundation of each bank (or wing walls) and it does not have the floor.